This Is What “Never Settle for Mediocrity” Gets Wrong

 - Outperform the people around you

-At first, this can feel incredibly motivating.
+At first, that can feel incredibly motivating.
+Even exciting.

 - Enjoyment